 git clone -b dev https://github.com/mrdoob/three.js.git

-To the blenders plugin folder, in my case:
+three.js/utils/exporters/blender/addons/io_three to the blenders plug-in folder, in my case it was

 First, camera size and FOV.
 I got this by trial and error, and I don't know the exact reason for these values.
 But in my case I had to set the camera's focal length to 15, and then adjust the camera size in order to fit the whole scene into the camera's borders again.

 Then I had to set the material for every textured object in the scene.
 I've created a simple material using the image texture and applied to every textured object in the screen.
 You can't still export Shadeless materials, and that would be perfect so instead I tried to simulate it using a Toon material.

 Now you can export the scene by clicking

 Export » Three.js.
 Make sure you check the following options: